 These are our top two picks for Easter skiing, but you can find even more in our blog 'Where to Ski in Norway at Easter'.

-What our customers say about Gausta at Easter
+What our customers say about Myrkdalen at Easter

-Spanning a scenic valley on the edge of Norway's largest national park, the quiet and unintimidating resort of Geilo has all bases covered for Easter.
+Spanning a scenic valley on the edge of Norway's largest national park, the quiet and unintimidating resort of Geilo has everything covered for Easter.
 First things first - the snow stays in great shape through April and regularly into May.
-The 2022/23 season has been a belter - the slopes still had a 100-150 cm base at Easter, with snow falling almost every day.

 If you have a young family or nervous first-timers in your group, the last thing you'll want on an Easter break is to feel stressed out on the slopes.
 None of that comes into the equation in Geilo.
 Its world-class ski school, gentle runs, friendly English-speaking locals and family-focussed hotels offer a warm welcome to the world of skiing for parents and children alike.

 The 4*+ Vestlia Resort offers nothing short of perfect accommodation for families.
-It has the feel of a luxury hotel but with fantastic facilities including a large indoor play area, a family pool and a bowling alley.
-It's not just the kids who are spoiled though, with exquisite evening meals and an adults-only spa for the grown-ups.
-The lifts, ski school and childcare are just 50 metres away (as is the bus stop for getting over to the other side of the resort) so you can roll out of bed and onto the slopes with minimal fuss each morning.
+It has the feel of a luxury hotel and has fantastic facilities, including a large indoor play area, a family pool and a bowling alley.
+It's not just the kids who are spoiled - expect exquisite evening meals, and there's an exceptional adults-only spa for the grown-ups.
+The lifts, ski school and childcare are just 50 metres away (as is the bus stop that takes you across to the other side of the resort), so you can roll out of bed and onto the slopes with minimal fuss each morning.

-If you prefer the convenience of self-catering, how about the cosy 4* Geilolia Forest Cabins?
-With sizzling saunas and crackling fireplaces, the cabins are about as Scandinavian as it gets and come in a range of sizes from two to five bedrooms.
+If you prefer the convenience of self-catering, I'd recommend the cosy 4* Geilolia Forest Cabins, complete with sizzling saunas and crackling fireplaces.
+The cabins are about as Scandinavian as it gets and come in a range of sizes from two to five bedrooms.

 What our customers say about Geilo at Easter